Symmetric orbifold OPE from string theory: Symmetric orbifold OPE from the worldsheet

 In this subsection, we discuss a mechanism for generating lower spectral flow operators in the fused channel corresponding to shorter cycle lengths in the dual symmetric orbifold.
 As an explicit demonstration of the mechanism, we consider bosonic strings in the near boundary limit; the same mechanism should apply to hybrid strings in order to obtain lower spectral flow operators in the fused channel.

 As alluded to in the beginning of this section, it seems the screening operator ${\cal O}^-$ is involved in extracting terms in the worldsheet OPE with smaller spectral flows.
 In particular, we expect that by fusing \eqref{eq:OPE expansion in the bosonic string theory} (or analogous expressions for hybrid strings) with ${\cal O}^-$, we should be able to probe the shorter cycle contributions in the symmetric orbifold OPE.
-To proceed, we make the following claim: \begin{quote} \textit{equation \eqref{eq:OPE expansion in the bosonic string theory} is valid, up to the order shown, for any spectral flow parametres satisfying $w_1+w_2-1>0$.} \end{quote} We give a heuristic derivation of the above claim in Appendix \ref{appendix:proving the claim}, utilising the idea of Section 3 of \cite{Knighton:2023mhq}.
+To proceed, we make the following claim: \begin{quote} \textit{equation \eqref{eq:OPE expansion in the bosonic string theory} is valid, up to the order shown, for any spectral flow parameters satisfying $w_1+w_2-1>0$.} \end{quote} We emphasise that the statement above is \emph{stronger} than what was derived in Section \ref{subsec:longest length} where we assumed that $w_1,w_2\geq 1$.
+We give a heuristic derivation of the above claim in Appendix \ref{appendix:proving the claim}, utilising the idea of Section 3 of \cite{Knighton:2023mhq}.
 Next, we note that since ${\cal O}^-$ is a singlet w.r.t. the $SL(2,\mathbb{R})$ currents, we have

 In other words, we may $x$-translate the screening operator $D(z;0)$ to $D(z;x)$ without affecting ${\cal O}^-$.
-For reasons that will be apparent shortly, we will pick the $x$-parametre for $D$ to be $x_1$.
+For reasons that will be apparent shortly, we will pick the $x$-parameter for $D$ to be $x_1$.
 If we now fuse the secret representation insertion $D(z;x_1)$ to the vertex operator on the RHS of \eqref{eq:OPE expansion in the bosonic string theory} using the claim above, we get

 where we have used that $\Delta(D)=1,h(D)=0$, $j(D)=\tfrac{k_b-2}{2}=\tfrac{1}{2}$, and $h'_a$ is the $J^3_0$ eigenvalue of the vertex operator $V^{w_1+w_2-3}_{h'_a-\frac{3}{2}(w_1+w_2-3),j_1+j_2-\frac{1}{2},X_a}(z_2;x_2)$ which is on-shell by the same argument in Section \ref{subsec:longest length}.
 The equation above implies that